Prathyu048/README/README.md

 # README
 Hi 👋, I'm Prathyusha
 A passionate frontend developer from India
-🌱 I’m currently learning React
-📫 How to reach me bprathyu04@gmail.com
+🌱 I’m currently learning full stack developer course in udemy 📫 How to reach me bprathyu04@gmail.com
 Languages and Tools:
 bootstrap